stepmuel/stepmuel.github.io/projects/index.md

 # HyperMenu

 HyperMenu is a hypertext inspired protocol to define menu structures.
 You can find the specification and examples [on GitHub](https://github.com/stepmuel/hypermenu).
-I also made an [iOS client](http://hypermenu.heap.ch/) which serves as reference implementation.
+I also made an [iOS client](http://hypermenu.heap.ch/), a [trailer](https://www.youtube.com/watch?v=WlLCZ32LJoM), and wrote a short [blog post](https://heap.ch/blog/2019/06/27/hypermenu/).

 # Low Cost DIY Irrigation System